Alipsa/ride/README.md

 # Building and compiling

-To build Ride, simply do ` mvn -Ponline clean install`
+To build Ride, simply do ` mvn clean install`

 There are some wrapper scripts that you might find useful.
 To create a runnable jar and run it do